srilayaenter/SrilayaEnterprises/docs/prd.md

 - Add to cart functionality with quantity selection
 - Cart summary showing items, quantities, and total price
 - Ability to update or remove items from cart
+- **Order Type Selection:** Checkbox to select order type (Online Order / In-Store Purchase)
 - Checkout process with order summary and final price calculation including GST and package discounts
-- Delivery address input and validation
+- **For Online Orders:** Delivery address input and validation, shipping charges calculation
+- **For In-Store Purchases:** No delivery address or shipping charges required

 ### 3.3 User Registration, Login, and Profile Management
 - User registration with email and password